AggieSportsAnalytics/CourtCheck/README.md

 ### 🤖 Training the Model

-We utilized the A100 Nvidia GPU to train our Detectron2 model on different types of datasets.
+We utilized the A100 Nvidia GPU on Google Colab to train our Detectron2 model on different types of datasets.
 These datasets included varying court surfaces and slightly different camera angles to ensure robustness and generalizability of the model.
 Below, we explain the process and provide the code used for training the model incrementally with mixed datasets.

 Below is an overview of the Detectron2 architecture: